 The miniature is of an unknown lady attributed to Richard Crosse, ca. 1775

 The instrument is playable.
-It was was bought is its present condition.
-It was probably restored at an earlier stage.
-Almost everything is original but unfortunately it may have gotten a new soundboard at some point.
+It was bought in its present condition, having been restored at an earlier stage.
+Almost everything is original.
+Unfortunately it may have gotten a new soundboard at some point.